ionic-team/ionic-framework/BREAKING.md

 <h4 id="version-9x-grid">Grid</h4>

 - The properties `pull` and `push` have been deprecated and no longer work.
 A similar look can be achieved with the newly added property `order`.

-<h4 id="version-9x-radio-group">Radio Group</h4>

-- Converted `ion-radio-group` to use [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).<br/>
-If you were targeting the internals of `ion-radio-group` in your CSS, you will need to target the `supporting-text`, `helper-text` or `error-text` [Shadow Parts](https://ionicframework.com/docs/theming/css-shadow-parts) instead, or use the provided CSS Variables.<br/>
-Additionally, the `radio-group-wrapper` div element has been removed, causing slotted elements to be direct children of the `ion-radio-group`.

 <h5>Example 1: Swap two columns</h5>